 Open the file veteran_ntfs_perms.txt using any text editor.
 As you can see, it contains the full list of files and folders in a directory, and each item has the current permissions specified in SDDL (Security Descriptor Definition Language) format.

-For example, the current NTFS permissions for the root directory are as follows:
+For example, the current NTFS permissions for the folder root are as follows:

 This string describes the access for some groups or users.
-We won’t consider SDDL syntax in detail (if necessary, you can find help on MSDN).
-Let’s dwell on a small extract of SDDL by choosing only one object:
+We won’t consider SDDL syntax in detail (the SDDL format was briefly discussed in the article “How to View and Modify Service Permissions in Windows?”).
+Let’s focus on a small piece of SDDL by selecting just one object:

 A – access type (Allow)

-OICI – inherit flag (OBJECT INHERIT+ CONTAINER INHERIT)
+OICI – inheritance flag (OBJECT INHERIT+ CONTAINER INHERIT)